Compulsory sterilization: Sweden

 The eugenics program in Sweden was enacted in 1934 and was formally abolished in 1976.
-According to the 2000 governmental report, 21,000 were estimated to have been forcibly sterilized, 6,000 were coerced into a 'voluntary' sterilization while the nature of a further 4,000 cases could not be determined.
+According to the 2000 governmental report, 21,000 were estimated to have been forcibly sterilized, 6,000 were coerced into a 'voluntary' sterilization and the nature of a further 4,000 cases could not be determined.
 Of those sterilized 93% were women.
 The reasons given for these sterilizations included mental slowness, racial differences, antisocial behavior, promiscuous behavior, and other behaviors deemed inappropriate.
 At the time, the government saw itself as a forward-thinking and enlightened welfare state.
-The Swedish state subsequently formed a commission of inquiry to determine victims that could claim compensation for trauma at the hands of the state.
+The Swedish state subsequently formed a commission of inquiry to determine victims who could claim compensation for trauma at the hands of the state.
 The sterilization program ended in the government paying over $22,000 in compensation to victims.

 Until December 2012, Swedish law forced transgender individuals to be sterilized before having their legal documents updated.
 After the law was repealed, those who were forcibly sterilized under the law began to demand compensation.
 In 2017, the government announced that it will pay these compensations.

 Switzerland

 Compulsory sterilization in Switzerland was practiced from the early 20th century until the 1970s, driven by eugenics, psychiatric evaluations, and social welfare policies.
 Several thousand individuals, mostly women, were sterilized based on psychiatric assessments.
 Initially, castration was used for eugenic purposes, but by the 1910s, sterilization became the preferred method to prevent procreation among those deemed "hereditarily burdened" or socially dependent.
 From the mid-1920s, sterilizations were often linked to abortion approvals, involving de facto coercion despite formal consent, particularly in urban cantons like Zürich, Basel, and Bern.

 Over 90% of sterilizations targeted women until the mid-20th century due to unwanted pregnancies and gendered behavioral norms.
-Men faced castration from the 1920s as a criminal policy measure to reduce sexual delinquency, affecting at least 500–800 men until the 1970s when chemical options emerged.
+Men faced castration from the 1920s as a criminal policy measure to reduce sexual delinquency, affecting at least 500–800 men until the 1970s, when chemical options emerged.
 Rural Catholic cantons like Fribourg and Valais had fewer sterilizations compared to urban Protestant areas.

 Before 2005, sterilization lacked uniform federal regulation, with only Aargau, Neuchâtel, and Fribourg having specific laws requiring consent and oversight for those incapable of discernment.

 Since 2005, the Sterilization Act permits sterilization only for adults capable of discernment with free, informed written consent.
 Sterilization of those incapable of discernment is generally prohibited, with rare exceptions for individuals over 16, requiring approval from adult protection authorities and expert assessments to confirm necessity and lack of alternatives.